 Too dangerous for scientists

-Spot can enter these areas and collect data there that could provide information about the condition of the system.
-For example, he could use a camera to take pictures of the sites, which would be useful for investigating and planning remedial measures.
+Spot can enter these areas and collect data there that might provide information regarding the condition of the system.
+For example, he might use a camera to take pictures of the sites, which would be useful for investigating and planning remedial measures.

 The tests with Spot are part of a technical project of the Archaeological Park of Pompeii.
 The goal: to test technical solutions for archaeological work.
 To this end, the park also works with companies that specialize in robotics and process automation, such as Boston Dynamics, which belongs to Hyundai.